 Our Center for Science and Business classrooms and labs are fully stocked with research facilities and specialized equipment to support the health science and human movement program.
-The CSB may be health science students home away from dorm, but we also believe learning takes place all over campus.
-Whether on the outside steps of Wallace Hall, in the Huff athletic center center training rooms or out in the community working with people at local organizations, you will learn by doing.
+The Center for Science and Business may be health science students’ home away from the residence hall, but we also believe learning takes place all over campus.
+Whether on the outside steps of Wallace Hall, in the Huff Athletic Center training rooms or in the community working with people at local organizations, you will learn by doing.

 Learn from the experts